-If you don’t have access to these tools, though, one of the better business hacks I can think of for companies that don’t need frequent access to this kind of data is to go to fiverr.com and pay someone who does have access to the data $20 for a list of everyone who fits your firmographic or technographic specifications instead of paying to sign up for one of these tools.
+If you don’t have access to these tools, though, not to worry.
+One of the better business hacks for companies that don’t need frequent access to this kind of data is fiverr.com.
+Pay someone with access to the data $20 for a list of everyone who fits your firmographic or technographic specifications.

-In my case, a few searches in and I’d created my database of VC companies who were early-stage accelerators or incubators, but who were not focused on bringing companies from the EU, Asia, or MENA regions of the world to the North American market:
+In my case, a few searches in and I’d created my database of VC companies.
+They were early-stage accelerators or incubators but weren’t focused on bringing companies from the EU, Asia, or MENA regions of the world to the North American market:

-LinkedIn has specific requirements for how to format their company and contact list CSVs, so after reformatting the CrunchBase downloaded info I uploaded it and started building the campaign targeting.
-It will be 12 – 196 (!) hours to get the list properly updated on LinkedIn, so this is not a step you do at the last minute.
+LinkedIn has specific requirements for how to format their company and contact list CSVs.
+So after reformatting the CrunchBase downloaded info I uploaded it and started building the campaign targeting.
+It’ll be 12 – 196 (!) hours to get the list properly updated on LinkedIn, so this isn’t a last minute step.
 Ideally, upload this list of domains a day – 5 days before you want to run your campaign.

 While that’s building, though, you can create the targeting from there:

-In this case, we’re looking at people who have certain job titles, work in a given industry, and who are associated with the ~500 companies on the list I’ve uploaded.
+In this case, we’re looking at people who have certain job titles.
+People who work in a given industry, and who are associated with the ~500 companies on the list I’ve uploaded.